-- University staff applying the Quality Framework and members of the University of Surrey Students' Union or its staff who advise students - Making decisions that are governed by the regulations in a way that is timely and proportionate to the seriousness of the consequences for those affected - 19.
+University staff applying the Quality Framework and members of the University of Surrey Students' Union or its staff who advise students

+- Making decisions that are governed by the regulations in a way that is timely and proportionate to the seriousness of the consequences for those affected - 19.
 The University ensures that its Quality Framework is proportionate to its requirements and no more extensive than it needs to be.
 For that reason the individual Regulations, Procedures and Codes of practices do not cover every possible set of circumstances that students and staff are likely to encounter.
 They do, however, set out a sufficient framework under which they have been developed and approved.
-For exceptional cases and novel situations the University expects its academic staff and professional administrators will seek advice from the Academic Registry in order to correctly apply the principles. - 20.
+For exceptional cases and novel situations the University expects its academic staff and professional administrators will seek advice from the Head of Academic Policy and Governance, Directorate of Academic Performance, Quality and Governance in order to correctly apply the principles2. - 20.
 In line with the Senate governance, the appropriate committees must consider changes to the documents within the Quality Framework.
 This ensures appropriate levels of scrutiny are applied and facilitates engagement from stakeholders including the academic community, professional services staff and student representatives. - 21.
 Changes can be progressed through approval processes as required in response to changing contextual factors or external requirements.
-Document owners should progress a periodic review of each document at least every three years and take appropriate steps to engage with the academic community and students in line with the Staff/Student Partnership Manifesto.2 The Academic Registry will maintain a schedule of these periodic reviews.
+Document owners should progress a periodic review of each document at least every three-four years and take appropriate steps to engage with the academic community and students in line with the Staff/Student Partnership Manifesto.3 The Head of Academic Policy and Governance, Directorate of Academic Performance, Quality and Governance will maintain a schedule of these periodic reviews.
 Document owners are encouraged not to progress amendments in-between periodic reviews to maintain regulatory stability to the greatest extent possible. - 22.
 Document owners will be asked to confirm the relevant documents ahead of each academic year prior to publication.
 Very minor operational or technical changes may be made as part of the annual update exercise.
 If there is doubt as to whether a change is sufficiently minor the appropriate committee should be asked to approve the proposed change.
-Advice should be sought from the Academic Registry where this doubt arises.
+Advice should be sought from the Head of Academic Policy and Governance, Directorate of Academic Performance, Quality and Governance where this doubt arises.